mrworf/photoframe/README.md

-# Philip Branch
+# Photoframe V2 Branch
-This is a special branch of photoframe customized for a specific photoframe.
-This was done because there are too many changes from the master branch.
-Significant changes for this photoframe branch include:
+This is a development branch of photoframe targeting the next version of the software.

+Significant changes for photoframe v2 include:

 - Designed to be used with a manual installation on top of a Raspberry Pi OS Lite `Buster` release
 - Use of Python 3.
-The Python 3 branch is the starting point for this one.
 - Support for HEIC photos.
 This drove the need for the latest OS release.
 - ddcutil driven brightness and temperature changes.
-This photoframe is based on an HP Z24i monitor, which can be adjusted using ddc over HDMI, including brightness and temperature.
+This feature works with monitors that can be adjusted using ddc over HDMI, including brightness and temperature.
   Existing branches do not adjust the screen brightness.
 - Support for TCS34727 color and lumen module e.g. https://www.ebay.com/itm/133600154256
+- Improved color and temperature calculations improving accuracy and sensitivity
+- Managed at port 80 - no need to add :7777 to the URL.

 # Photoframe